 #2 Prune Your Pothos Correctly

 Make clean cuts to stems.
-Trim just under a leaf node, or cut the stem all the way back to the surface of the soil.
+Trim just before a leaf node, or cut the stem all the way back to the surface of the soil.
 You can use healthy cuttings to propagate more Pothos plants.

 #3 Use Well-Maintained Tools